-This is in response to your letter dated November 19, 1999, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of his U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to your letter dated December 23, 1999, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of his U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
+The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A was born in Country B and has been a citizen of Country B since birth.
-A's parents were also born in Country B. A moved to the United States in Year C to attend a graduate level degree program.
-From Year D to Year F, A continuously performed services as an employee in the United States.
-A became a permanent resident of the United States in Year E. In Year F, A was transferred by his employer back to Country B. On Date G, A voluntarily rescinded his green card (expatriated).
-A intends to live permanently in Country B. A is domiciled in Country B and is subject to Country B income tax on his worldwide income at a rate comparable to the applicable U.S. income tax base and rate.
-A is also subject to Country B's estate tax regime.
+A was born in Country B on Date D and has been a citizen of Country B since birth.
+A moved to the United States in Year E for employment purposes.
+A became a permanent resident of the United States in Year F. Since Year G, A has been resident in Country C. On Date H, A voluntarily rescinded his green card (expatriated).
+A intends to live permanently in Country C. A is domiciled in Country C and is subject to Country C income tax on his worldwide income at a rate comparable to the applicable U.S. income tax base and rate.
 On the date of his expatriation, A's net worth exceeded the amount prescribed in section 877(a)(2).